mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 - Replots when the underlying workspace is modified .
 - Improved spectra selection, which should ensure that high counting spectra are shown immediately when opened.
 - Dynamic binning has been enabled for MDHistoWorkspaces with an attached original in the SliceViewer.
 Manual rebinning options are now also shown.
-- Opening SliceViewer for a workspace with a text axis is now handled correctly.

 Sample Logs
 -----------